BretRoyster/college-football-recruiting-sample/README.md

 ## Work Summary

-Mobile Development: android studio, apple xcode, google maps api, redux, redux-saga, react-native
+*Mobile Development: android studio, apple xcode, google maps api, redux, redux-saga, react-native*

 Startup client needed MVP of iOS and Android mobile apps for next round of investor fund-raising efforts.

 I lead a team of 2 full-time front-end developers, 1-2 part-time front-end developers throughout the project, and myself as a senior full-stack developer.

-I was responsible for developing (1) the advanced front-end mapping features and (2) the entire Java / Spring Boot back-end server, as well as other features, bug fixes, QA improvements, etc.
+I was responsible for developing (1) the advanced front-end mapping features and (2) the entire Java / Spring Boot back-end server, as well as other features, bug fixes, improvements, etc.

 Also finished and refined majority of front-end development started by other teammates, which was necessary to shorten our integration/QA cycle to help meet client's cost constraints.